 WCU and CBPM offer study abroad programs during every semester.
-To find out more about this once in a lifetime opportunity, please visit the Center for International Programs website.
+To find out more about this once in a lifetime opportunity, please visit the Global Engagement Office website.

 The management curriculum is designed to provide students with broad, yet deep, managerial concepts, skills and knowledge.
 These provide management majors with the requisite tools to create and manage shareholder wealth in a variety of functions as well as organizations in several industries.
 Consequently, our graduating seniors have taken up offers across the whole spectrum of career opportunities.
 A partial list of employers that have hired some of our graduates include:

 The Management Department plays an active role in placing graduates in jobs relating to their fields of study through resume referral and internship supervision, for example.

 More importantly, our alumni regularly report satisfaction with the quality of education they received in Management at West Chester University as well as its relevance to their chosen vocation.